gradio-app/gradio/guides/04_additional-features/09_environment-variables.md

 ### 13. `GRADIO_CACHE_MODE`

 - **Description**: How to cache examples.
 Only applies if `cache_examples` is set to `True` either via enviornment variable or by an explicit parameter, AND no no explicit argument is passed for the `cache_mode` parameter in `gr.Interface()`, `gr.ChatInterface()` or in `gr.Examples()`.
-Can set set to either the strings "lazy" or "eager."
-If "lazy", examples are cached after their first use.
+Can be set to either the strings "lazy" or "eager."
+If "lazy", examples are cached after their first use for all users of the app.
 If "eager", all examples are cached at app launch.

 - **Default**: `"eager"`
 - **Example**: